This is my story:

 I would work when he slept and weekends to keep him out of daycare as well as to keep us afloat.
 By the time he was almost eight months old he was so mobile, it was time to give him more.
 I broke down and enrolled him into daycare 2-days a week.
 At the time we also knew I was pregnant with Luke and I was sick all the time.

 I cried on and off for weeks as I felt like I was giving someone else my son to raise.
 I called daycare daily and sometimes several times daily to check on him.
 In time I saw a lot of positive things, so I came to realize that I had chosen the best place to put him and he was safe.
 The staff truly cared about every single child within the facility and out.

 When Luke was born, I stayed out of work for 2-months and kept both boys home.
 When I started to go back to work, I decided since Jack really loved going to daycare to increase him to 3-days a week.
 I kept Luke home with me until he was 6-months old.

-When Luke started daycare, they were both their 3-days a week till things had changed.
+When Luke started daycare, they were both their 3-days a week until things had changed.
 One day I got an email from my Director that my schedule could no longer be accommodated and that I would have to work a set schedule.
-I was completely crushed as that meant more of an 8am to 5pm schedule.
+I was completely crushed as that meant more of an 8 am to 5 pm schedule.

-I ended up being forced to put the boys in daycare full-time and not only was it a disaster for me emotionally, it was financially tough.
+I ended up being forced to put the boys in daycare full-time and not only was it a disaster for me emotionally, but it was also financially tough.
 However, I saw more growth in them than ever before.
-There vocabulary and sign language got better daily.
+Their vocabulary and sign language got better daily.
 They were even getting better at interacting with others their age and so much more.

 Here are some TIPS from experience: